Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How Poinsettias Became Associated with Christmas

 The association with Christmas began as a legend in 16th century Mexico.
 The legend tells of a young girl named Pepita or Maria who was so poor that she couldn’t afford to buy a gift to celebrate the birthday of Jesus.
 An angel appeared to her and told her to gather weeds from the roadside and place them at the altar of her church.
 Miraculously, the weeds sprouted red flowers which became poinsettias.

 In the 17th century, Franciscan friars in Mexico began to use poinsettias as decorations for Christmas.
 In their eyes, the leaves growing in a star shape represented the Star of Bethlehem and the red color of the bracts represented Jesus' blood that was shed to cleanse the sins of believers.

-During the holidays and through the winter, keep your plant in a sunny window.
+During the holidays and throughout the winter, keep your plant in a sunny window.
 Ideal air temperature is 60⁰F to 70⁰F.
 Higher temperatures will cause the plant to prematurely drop its colorful bracts.
 Keep it out of drafts.
 The plants are very sensitive to cold.
-If you are able, you can prolong the life of the colorful bracts by moving your plant into a cool room that 55⁰F to 60⁰F at night.
+If you are able, you can prolong the life of the colorful bracts by moving your plant into a cool room with a temperature range of 55⁰F to 60⁰F at night.

 Water only when the soil feels dry.
 Too little water will cause the leaves to drop.
 Too much water will cause the leaves to turn yellow and then drop.
 Fertilize your plant using a soluble houseplant fertilizer as directed on the label.